vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 followed : he was neglected in official preferment.
-It was only after full 17 years of service, when his claims could not with decency be set aside, that he was rewarded with the much-coveted post of an Assist- ant Deputy Educational Inspector and was transferred to Poona (1866).
+It was only after full 17 years of service, when his claims could not with decency be set aside, that he was rewarded with the much-coveted post of an Assist###ant Deputy Educational Inspector and was transferred to Poona (1866).

-The intensely religious vein of the mother and the stern sense of personal independence of the father re- flected themselves in the wilful nature of the boy, a characteristic which has played no insignificant part in his future career.
+The intensely religious vein of the mother and the stern sense of personal independence of the father re###flected themselves in the wilful nature of the boy, a characteristic which has played no insignificant part in his future career.
 This delicate child of a delicate mother was not put to school before he was 11, not certainly for want of facilities — Ratnagiri was a District